magento/devdocs/src/guides/v2.4/extension-dev-guide/event-list.md

 {:.procedure}
 When to listen:

-* if one wants to customize catalog product edit create attribute block
+*  If one wants to customize catalog product edit create attribute block

 ### 19. adminhtml_catalog_product_form_prepare_excluded_field_list